joellepfernandez/bailey-and-company/catch_em/README.md

 ![Image](https://joellepfernandez.github.io/bailey-and-company/catch_em/images/Screen Shot of Catch Em.png)

+##Installation Instructions
+Click [here](https://joellepfernandez.github.io/bailey-and-company/catch_em/index.html) to play the game.

+##Approach Taken
+This game was inspired by the class activity where we randomly generated boxes that had randomly generated locations.
+Similarly, this game randomly generates an index for images in an array and then randomly generates a location in the game.

 ##How to Play
 1. Enter your name.
 2. Press the 'Start' button to begin the game.